adammaj1/Linas-Art-Gallery/README.md

 This last image shows some landing rays.
 A 'landing ray' is just the integral flow along the gradient lines of the potential; i.e. the path a rock rolling down the hill to the M-set would take.
 We've picked 31 evenly-spaced angles at infinity; the red lines indicate the flow along these paths.
 The color gradations help show the behavior of some neighboring rays: i.e. the blue rays are nearby neighbors of the red rays.
 The spreading as they 'land' on the M-set just helps show that rays become radically divergent.
 The Mandelbrot interior is an artifact of the algorithm, and are not a part of the Douady-Hubbard isomorphism.
 See the Winding Page for more details on the derivation, and more pictures.

+Q: "the integral flow along the gradient lines of the potential" here integral is the line integral ?

+A:
+>
+Not really.
+The "line integral" is the integral along any path you walk.
+You can walk up, down, sideways, anywhere you want, and the line integral is just the sum along that path.

+The "integral flow" is a different idea: its the idea that "water always flows directly downhill".
+So, if a raindrop hits the side of a mountain, which direction does it flow?
+Downhill.
+ And after that?
+Still downhill.
+Always downhill until the ocean.
+The integral flow is that path, of always going exactly downhill  (or exactly uphill).

+The formal definition of the integral flow requires taking the integral of the gradient in a special way.
+It is defined here: https://en.wikipedia.org/wiki/Integral_curve  see especially the picture there. https://en.wikipedia.org/wiki/Integral_curve#/media/File:Slope_Field.png  The more general case here: https://en.wikipedia.org/wiki/Vector_flow
+So: on a cat, each hair is a vector.
+The vector flow is where you go when you go in the direction that the hair is pointing.
+The integral curve is that total path.
+For a cat, I guess you always end up at the tail.
+Or maybe the feet.  you always move away from the nose.
+There is a famous theorem: no matter what, you cannot comb the hair on a ball: you will always get one spot which is bald, and another spot where the hair has to stand straight up. (a horse-lick)
+By contrast, you can *always* comb the hair on a donut, with no bald spots or donuts.
+If you have some complicated shape, and you don't know what shape it is, but if you can comb the hair on it .. then .. you know its not a sphere ...

+--linas
+>

 # Douady Hubbard Parameter Rays